-Anja Affolter Marino is a partner based in Zurich who advises national and multinational companies on employment, pensions and immigration matters.
+Anja Affolter Marino is a partner based in the Zurich office of Lenz & Staehelin and advises national and multinational companies on employment, pensions and immigration matters.
 She regularly assists and represents clients in proceedings before the Swiss courts and administrative authorities.
-Anja also has extensive experience in domestic and cross-border insolvency and restructuring cases.
+Anja also has extensive experience in domestic and crossborder insolvency and restructuring cases.
 She is a member of the Zürich Bar Association (ZAV) and the Swiss Bar Association (FSA).